-Furthermore, the Group is committing more resources to research and development for enhancement of its existing proprietary processing technologies and development of more environmental protection technologies to meet market demand in the future.
-At the same time, the Group is also in the process of upgrading its existing qualifications and obtaining further qualifications for carrying out different types environmental protection projects.
+Furthermore, the Group is committing more resources to research and development for the continuous enhancement of its existing environmental protection technologies and the research and development of more advanced environmental protection technologies to meet market demand in the future.
+In 2017, the Group obtained several new patents, which involve aspects such as wastewater treatment and soil remediation.
+The Group is of the view that the Group's sustainable competitiveness in the environmental protection industry would be maintained by continuous investment on research and development, and its achievements on newer innovations.